valtimo-platform/valtimo-documentation/introduction/modules/modules.md

 the *productaanvragen* workflow by receiving events through a connection with the Notificaties API.
 This module also includes the functionality to store user tasks as object in the Objecten API to be completed externally.

-### Objecttypes API
+### Objecttypen API

-The [Objecttypes API](https://vng.nl/projecten/overige-objecten-registratie-api) is a Dutch government API standard for storage of and access to object types, without having to create a new API for each object.
-A plugin is provided that allows for connecting to applications that provide an Objecttypes API.
+The [Objecttypeb (Object types) API](https://vng.nl/projecten/overige-objecten-registratie-api) is a Dutch government API standard for storage of and access to object types, without having to create a new API for each object.
+A plugin is provided that allows for connecting to applications that provide an Objecttypen API.

 ### Haalcentraal BRP